- The Endowment makes grants to nonprofit, tax-exempt charitable organizations and institutions and to governmental agencies.

 - Each year the Endowment receives requests far in excess of available funds.
 In fairness to others, applicants are asked not to apply to the Endowment more than once a year.

 - A cover letter identifying the applicant, project title, grant request, matching funds, project schedule, and whether the proposal is being submitted to the Virginia Program or the Kanawha and Ohio River Valleys Program.

 - A project description, limited to five pages, clearly stating the need for the project, goals and objectives and how they will be achieved, how project results will be measured, and relationship to other work being done in the field.
 It is suggested that the description include aspects of Collective Impact or collaboration, when applicable.

 - A description of the organization, names and qualifications of key project staff, a list of the members of the governing board, the current operating budget, and a copy of the current tax-exempt ruling from the Internal Revenue Service, if applicable.

 - A line-item budget for the proposed project, showing total project costs, the amount and proposed allocation of grant funds requested from the Endowment, and all sources and amounts of matching funds, which must be equal to or exceed the requested grant.

 - The project schedule, with specific beginning and ending dates for requested grant support.
 Board decisions about proposals are normally made in April and October.

 - A detailed plan for evaluating and disseminating project results, for continuing project activities, and for raising future financial support, if applicable.

 Two copies of the complete proposal signed by the organization’s chief executive officer or board chair must be received by the program deadline date.
-If possible, please email the proposal to VEE as well: send to firstname.lastname@example.org.
+If possible, please email the proposal to VEE as well, preferably as a Word document: send to email@example.com.